openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/common-static-analysis-issue-remediation.md

 ### Example Configuration

-The [Common Static Analysis Recipe](https://docs.openrewrite.org/recipes/staticanalysis/commonstaticanalysis) consists of more than 50 types of issues and can be applied by including OpenRewrite's plug-in to your project and configuring the recipe:
+The [Common Static Analysis Recipe](https://docs.openrewrite.org/recipes/staticanalysis/commonstaticanalysis) consists of more than 50 types of issues and can be applied by including OpenRewrite's plugin to your project and configuring the recipe:

 {% tabs %}
 {% tab title="Maven" %}